stevezshen/stevezshen.github.io/_pages/about.md

 Hi, welcome to my homepage.

 I am a Ph.D. student in the Department of Statistical Science at University College London, supervised by Ricardo Silva and Arthur Gretton.
-My research focuses on kernel methods, statistical learning theory, and causal inference.
+I'm learning about kernel methods, statistical learning theory, and causality.
 I am also interested in deep learning theory, particularly the implicit biases of transformers.